KakoozaJerry/getting_started_with_colab/README.md

 Step 7- Click on +Code tab above to create a code cell.

-Congratulations, You just created your first google Colab notebook.
+Congratulations🎉, you just created a google Colab notebook.
 Navigate  to the extreme left pane and click on the three lines .
 Below is the screen that will show.Here you can navigate your notebook easily to various parts of it such as sections.

 ![Test Image](./images/9.png "Test Title")